 Scoring sometimes involves “overscoring” via Exhale

-When Ryan wants to add some interesting sounds that include percussion, he dials up Signal.
-“There’s a synth sound in here that I kinda like,” he revealed.
+When Elder wants to add some interesting sounds that include percussion, he dials up SIGNAL.
+“There’s a synth sound in here that I kinda like,” he reveals.

-“My favorite episode to work on is also my favorite episode of the show, which is the Parasites episode,” he said, describing the second season’s memorable “Total Rickall” where “the family isn’t sure if all the kooky characters are parasites or not.”
+“My favorite episode to work on is also my favorite episode of the show, which is the parasites episode,” he says, describing the second season’s memorable “Total Rickall” where “the family isn’t sure if all the kooky characters are parasites or not.”

-Elder called it “the most genius half hour of television” he’s ever seen.
-But his fun challenge, musically, was switching from two different emotions.
-“So I’m going from this heinous, bloody killing, to these memories that are happy.”
+Elder called it “the most genius half-hour of television” he’s ever seen.
+But his fun challenge, musically, was switching between two different emotions.
+“So I’m going from this heinous, bloody killing, to these memories that are happy,” he says.
 Needless to say, he enjoyed the degree of difficulty.

-If you guessed that Elder’s favorite song was the title track for “Get Schwifty,” you’d be wrong, it was “Goodby Moonman” sung by Jemaine Clement.
+If you guessed that Elder’s favorite song was the title track for “Get Schwifty,” you’d be wrong.
+It was “Goodbye Moonman” sung by Jemaine Clement.